alttch/bma-info/eva4/hmi/api_filter.rst

 ============

-Consider there is a :ref:`eva4_sensor` *sensor:tests/auto* which is set by PLC to *1* when the system works in automated mode.
+Consider there is a :ref:`eva4_sensor` *sensor:tests/auto* which is set by PLC to *1* when the system is working in automated mode.

 When the system is in automated mode, we want to refuse HTTP API methods :ref:`eva4_hmi_http__action` and :ref:`eva4_hmi_http__action.toggle`, unless